…and not hard rubber

 Bathing the feeds in there for several minutes made the ink adhere and forced it to penetrate into the capillaries, to some degree.
 It increased the performance of feeds of current production.

-As soon as I introduced this process to manufacturing, a larger version was built and included in the production process.
+As soon as I introduced this process to manufacturing, a bigger version was built and included in the production process.
 We called it initialising.

 Photo 3 shows a feed after initialising after it has been etched.
 You can appreciate that this process makes the surface more wettable… the contact angle reduces significantly.